codenvy/codenvy/docs/_docs/integration-guide/issue-management.md

 ```

 #### VSTS Credentials
-}
+The VSTS credentials used must be secondary credentials.
+Read more about secondary credentials in the [Microsoft documentation](https://www.visualstudio.com/en-us/integrate/get-started/auth/overview).

 ## Defining the Parent Factory
-Each project in JIRA that you want to be [Factory-enabled](http://codenvy.readme.io/docs/factories) must have a "Parent Factory" configured in Codenvy.
+Each project in JIRA that you want to be [Factory-enabled](../../docs/workspace-automation) must have a "Parent Factory" configured in Codenvy.
-1. Create the Parent Factory with the Codenvy VSTS user created [above](http://codenvy.readme.io/docs/issue-management#section-creating-the-codenvy-user-for-vsts).
+1. Create the Parent Factory with the Codenvy VSTS user created [above](#section-creating-the-codenvy-user-for-vsts).
 2. Name the Parent Factory identically to the Team Project in VSTS that it will be associated with.

 ## Testing